starman1121/NovaDao/README.md

-# [Nova Frontend]This is the front-end repo for Hector that allows users be part of the future of Greece.
+# [Nova Frontend]This is the front-end repo for Nova that allows users be part of the future of Greece.

 ##  🔧 Setting up Local Development